drndos/hass-openai-custom-conversation/README.md

 - Setup model
 - Install hass-openai-custom-conversation
 - Add custom component to your hass installation
-- Leave first field blank, set second field to the address of local-ai installation
+- Set first field to any string, set second field to the address of local-ai installation
 - Configure hass assist to use custom openai conversation as conversation agent, set options to contain instructions specific to your setup and model name